GreatFruitOmsk/pyqtdeploy-mirror/doc/development_version.rst

 The repository contains a ``Makefile`` which has the following useful targets.

 **develop**
-    is used to install pyqtdeploy in what :mod:`setuptools` calls *Development Mode*.
+    is used to install :program:`pyqtdeploy` in what :mod:`setuptools` calls *Development Mode*.

 **develop-uninstall**
-    is used to uninstall the *Development Mode* version of pyqtdeploy.
+    is used to uninstall the *Development Mode* version of :program:`pyqtdeploy`.

 **doc**
     is used to build the HTML version of the documentation.
 You must have